vasasaligaurav/LoginAndSignup/README.md

 3.Then browse and select my project and press finish.
 (Now it will import all the dependencies.)

+4.In case if u get any errors:

+   1.right click on the project -> select build path -> select configure build path -> delete ojdbc6.jar(delete if any file shows error) -> select Apply and close.

+   2.right click on the project -> select maven -> click update project.

 b) Change application.properties file

 1.In ide open drop down of the project.